apache/gravitino/docs/jdbc-doris-catalog.md

 ## Introduction

-Apache Gravitino provides the ability to manage [Apache Doris](https://doris.apache.org/) metadata through JDBC connection..
+Apache Gravitino provides the ability to manage [Apache Doris](https://doris.apache.org/) metadata through JDBC connection.

 :::caution
 Gravitino saves some system information in schema and table comments, like